 - In another bowl, mix both sugars, tapioca, and salt.

-- Gently mix tapioca mixture with the into the huckleberries.
+- Gently mix tapioca mixture with the into the huckleberries and allow to rest for 15 minutes.

-- Pour the pie filling into the prepared pie crust and dot with butter.
+- After the fifteen minutes are up, pour pie filling into the prepared pie crust and dot with butter.

 - Place the strips of dough in lattice fashion over the pie and either tuck the ends of the stips under the bottom crust, or fold the bottom crust over the strips and crimp.